tytydraco/yessleep/out/My_Cat_Is_Afraid_of_Me.md

 I saw me.

 I don't know how else to say it.
 The stranger wore my face.
 The same nose, same dark brows and thin lips.
 Even the small port wine stain on her—or my—left cheek.
-The woman's eyes were wider and shinier than mine, though, with a blank inscrutable expression I have only seen on prey animals or very young infants.
+The woman's eyes were wider and shinier than mine, though, holding a blank inscrutable expression I have only seen on prey animals or very young infants.

 For a split moment I think I felt something like pity for this wretched creature.
 She looked so lost, and yet so viscerally, evolutionarily wrong.